Walter Campbell of Shawfield: Descendants

 Through his daughter Agnes, he was a grandfather of Colin Campbell, 1st Baron Clyde (born Colin Macliver) who was adopted by his uncle John after his parents death.
 He served as Commander-in-Chief, India from 1857 to 1861.

-Through his daughter Katherine, he was a grandfather of Katherine Jenkinson (wife of Richard Samuel Guinness and mother of Adelaide, wife of the first Earl of Iveagh) and Eleanor Jenkinson (wife of the 2nd Duc de Montebello).
+Through his daughter Katherine, he was a grandfather of Katherine Jenkinson (wife of Richard Samuel Guinness and mother of Adelaide Maria Guinness, wife of the first Earl of Iveagh) and Eleanor Jenkinson (wife of the 2nd Duc de Montebello).

 Through his daughter Margaret, he was a grandfather of eight, including Lady Eleanor Charteris (who married her cousin, Walter Frederick Campbell), Francis Wemyss-Charteris, 9th Earl of Wemyss, and Lady Katherine Charteris Wemyss (who married George Grey, 8th Baron Grey of Groby).

 Through his son Robert, he was a grandfather of Col. Walter William Thomas Beaujolois Campbell, 11th of Skipness (1807–1877), who lived at Skipness Castle and married Anna Henrietta Loring, a daughter of Lt.-Col. Robert Loring, in 1838.

 Through his son Colin, he was a grandfather of Colin Glencairn Campbell (1812–1889), who married Octavia Helen Workman-Macnaghten, daughter of Sir Edmund Workman-Macnaghten, 2nd Baronet.